The Power of Testimonials

 The Most Effective Type of Testimonial

-If you want to go above and beyond, to show potential clients that you are the right lawyer for them, then it is time to go a step above the written form of testimonials and do video-based testimonials.
+If you want to go above and beyond, it’s time to go a step above and do video-based testimonials.

 Think of video testimonials as the kingpin of all testimonials.
 Besides being in person, nothing can be more authentic than an actual video of a former client talking about the experience they had with you.